 The key, as with all things tax, is to keep track of your gambling wins and losses throughout the year.
 You losses can offset your winnings, but not create a gambling loss.

-For most of us tonight next week, our Powerball tickets will go into our gambling loss folder.
+For most of us tonight, tomorrow or whenever, our Powerball and Mega Millions slips will go into our gambling loss folder.
 But you never know.

 You also might find these items of interest: